urikalish/octane-anomaly-analysis/README.md

 npm start
 ```

-## How to Add Additional Checks
+## How to Add an Additional Check

-* Duplicate a simple checker file (like defect-many-comments.js) and rename the new copy.

-* Edit the check method code on the new file to test for your required anomaly.
+* Edit the file ./checks/defect-my-rule.js according to your needs.

-* Add a corresponding section to the checkers array in the file ./config/settings.js
+* Edit the corresponding section at the end of the file ./config/settings.js